Midtown in Savannah in Chatham County, Georgia — The American South (South Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Education • Notable Buildings.
 In addition, it is included in the Georgia Historical Society series list.
 A significant historical year for this entry is 1788.

 Location.
 32° 2.793′ N, 81° 5.541′ W. Marker is in Savannah, Georgia, in Chatham County.
 It is in Midtown.
-Marker is on Washington Avenue, on the right.
+It is on Washington Avenue, on the right.
 Touch for map.
 Marker is at or near this postal address: 500 Washington Avenue, Savannah GA 31401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Malcolm R. Maclean (about 700 feet away, measured in a direct line); American Grand Prize Races (approx. 0.4 miles away); Roll of Honor (approx. half a mile away); a different marker also named Malcolm R. Maclean (approx. 0.6 miles away); The Georgia Infirmary (approx. 0.9 miles away); Mother Mathilda Beasley, O.S.F. (approx. one mile away); Colored Library Association of Savannah (approx. one mile away); Mamie George Williams (approx. one mile away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies: Malcolm R. Maclean (about 700 feet away, measured in a direct line); American Grand Prize Races (approx. 0.4 miles away); Roll of Honor (approx. half a mile away); a different marker also named Malcolm R. Maclean (approx. 0.6 miles away); The Georgia Infirmary (approx. 0.9 miles away); Mother Mathilda Beasley, O.S.F. (approx. one mile away); Colored Library Association of Savannah (approx. one mile away); Mamie George Williams (approx. one mile away).
 Touch for a list and map of all markers in Savannah.

-Photographed By Sissy G Hoffman, June 2002
+Photographed by Sissy G Hoffman, June 2002

 4. Savannah High School Marker Unveiling